-We may be adversely affected by fluctuations in exchange rates, which can affect the costs of our products and our ability to sell our products in foreign markets.
+We may be adversely affected by fluctuations in exchange rates.

-Approximately 41.7% of our net sales were received or denominated in foreign currency for the nine months ended September 30, 2003.
+Approximately 43.2% of our net sales were received or denominated in foreign currency for the six months ended June 30, 2003.
 As a result, we are exposed to foreign currency exchange rate risk, primarily with respect to changes in value of certain foreign currency denominated assets and liabilities of our Denmark manufacturing operations.
 Although we have in the past entered into hedging transactions to manage this risk and expect that we will continue to do so in the future, the hedging transactions may not succeed in managing our foreign currency exchange rate risk.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Foreign Currency Exposures."